 We’re in a multi-year planning phase for the development of nuclear power from small modular reactors (SMRs) in Saskatchewan.
-If we want SMRs to be an option in the mid-2030s, we need to plan now.
+Although we won’t make a final investment decision to build a small modular reactor facility until 2029, we must plan now if we want SMRs to be an option in the mid-2030s.

-To help, we’ve applied for federal funding to cover some of the costs of this planning.
+To help, we’ve received federal funding to cover some of the costs of this planning.

 Our Progress So Far